Presidential Residence Protection Security Grant

 Credentials/Documentation

-The Applicant (SAA) must include a signed letter from the head of each state or local law enforcement agency for which reimbursement is requested.
+The applicant must include a signed letter from the head of each state, local law enforcement, or emergency response agency for which reimbursement is requested.
 The certification letter must be addressed to the FEMA Administrator and certify that the protection activities were requested by the Director of the USSS, for all overtime for which reimbursement under this grant is requested.
 The certifications must be included as separate attachments to the application.
-2 CFR 200, Subpart E - Cost Principles applies to this program.

 What is the process for applying and being award this assistance?